global-electrification-platform/User_Guide/user-manual/source/Contact.md

 # Contact

 The GEP is still in development phase.
-For any questions, feedback or general inquiries please to not hesitate to contact the development team.
+For any questions, feedback or general inquiries please do not hesitate to contact the development team.

 - **The World Bank**: Chiara Odetta Rogate - <crogate@worldbank.org>
 - **KTH dESA**: Mark Howells <mark.howells@energy.kth.se>